divyakr05/ui-test-automation/README.md

 Approach to implement the testcase:
 - Created a test case "test_verify_package_details" in home_page.py
 - This will automate the following test steps:
-    1. Launch a browser and navigate to airalos website
+    1. Launch a browser and navigate to the website
     2. Type 'Japan' in the search field on the home page, select the destination from the “Local” section in the autocomplete options
     3. On the next page, choose the first eSIM package, and click on the Buy Now button
     4. Verify Package Details in the popup that appears, assert the following details are accurate: